 Northvolt

-A company embarking on one of the most ambitious renewable energy projects in the world.
+A company embarking on one of the most ambitious renewable energy projects in the world

 Northvolt sustainably produces lithium-ion batteries.

-Why do we own it?
+Why do we invest?

 We are approaching an energy revolution, moving away from fossil fuels towards the electrification of all forms of transport.
 To facilitate this shift, we are going to need batteries and lots of them.
 This is where Northvolt comes in.
 Its mission?
 To produce the world's greenest batteries by drawing on renewable energy sources and utilising recycled raw materials.